glennmckechnie/weewx-mesowx/README.md

 The lirpa directory now contains the updated scripts as written by Luc Heijst and were rewritten to keep pace with either the changes in weewx versions, or issues that arose and were reported by weewx users.
 Some of those scripts are available in various posts on the weewx-users group.
 The versions that Luc passed on have been uploaded here as individual commits so viewing the commit history of this repo will show the history.
 Not all commits are working versions, the latest should be okay though.

-Those scripts and accosiated contents will be incorporated into a skin that is installable using wee_extension.
+Those scripts and associated contents will be incorporated into a skin that is installable using wee_extension.
 This repo is not intended to replace the original Lirpa (bitbucket) repo, rather it's an opportunity to keep it (or at least MesoWx) alive and current.

 ## Limitations